pythonbrad/qwasar-learning/README.md

 You just need to have vim.

 ## Usage
-Use the vim command as follow
+Use the vim command as follow.
 ```
-vim file
+vi file
 ```
+`i` to enter in the insertion mode.

 ### The Core Team
 Brady Fomegne